R bootcamp

 The conclusion is, R doesn’t actually distinguish between scalars and vectors!
 A scalar (a single value) is simply a vector of length 1.
 Think of it this way: in a strange mathematically-focused way, even a single tree is a forest. 🙃

 Do elements of vectors need to be homogeneous (i.e., of the same data type)?
-Try creating a vector with values 1, "42", and "hello" using the c() function again.
+Try creating a vector with values 1, "42", and "hello" using the c() function again, maybe save it into the variable mixed_vector.
 Can you do it?
-What happens when you try?
+What happens when you try (and evaluate this variable in the R console)?
 Inspect the result in the R console (take a close look at how the result is presented in text and the quotes that you will see), or use the typeof() function again.

 mixed_vector <- c(1, "42", "hello")